TaylorD1982/murder-milestone/README.md

 <li>If you enter the wrong number of digits in the credit card field this causes an error.</li>
 <li>You have successfully logged in!
 Displays even when they have not. </li>
 <li>Reset password doesn't work. </li>
+<li>You have successfully logged in!
+Displays even when they have not.</li>
 </ul>

 <h3>Other Testing</h3>